solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 - <!-- db_item-9691-0 -->: 100 LT / <!-- db_item-9642-0 -->: 300 LT
 - <!-- db_item-791-0 -->: 200 LT
 - 4x <!-- db_item-15665-0 --> or <!-- db_item-15662-0 --> in mainhand and sub-weapon: 150 LT + 60 LT if you run HAN crystals
-- Clang!
-Clang! lightstone set: 30 LT
+- [[Clang!Clang!]
+Lightstone set]: 30 LT
 - Alchemy stone: varies (spirit stone doesn't give weight!)

+## Feedback is always welcome!

+Thanks for reading.
+If you have suggestions, corrections or further questions, here are some way in which you can reach out to me:
+- Leave a comment below this guide.
+- Leave an (anonymous) response on the [feedback form](https://forms.gle/ea2RZ6DvXAHQLnv76).
-**Thanks for reading.
-If you have suggestions, corrections, please write a message to Summer#8727 or @ me in the Lifskill Discord.**
+- Write a message to Summer#8727 or @ me in the Lifskill Discord.